 Get excited about community service and start talking about its benefits.
 This is not the time to preach—it’s the time to talk about how rewarding and satisfying community service is.
 Your kids don’t even need to know why you’re discussing it.
 Talk about what needs your children see in the community and what could be done about it.
 For example, maybe the fence at the local park needs to be painted, and maybe you and your kids could buy some paint and brushes and paint it together next Saturday.

 Pick a kid-sized community project and involve the entire family.
 Appropriate projects include park cleanups, nursing home visits, food bank shelf-stocking, or helping out at the local animal shelter.
 Letting your children help choose the project increases the chances of them enjoying it.
-For community project ideas, you can contact your local Boy or Girl Scout office, area churches, or even your child’s school.
+For community project ideas, you can contact your local Boy or Girl Scout office, churches in your area, or even your child’s school.

 Participate in Other Altruistic Endeavors

 You don’t need to spend eight hours cleaning gum off park benches to benefit the community.
-Teach children the joys of serving the community by donating old clothes and toys to local charities, donating food to homeless shelters or putting quarters in the Salvation Army bucket.
+Teach children the joys of serving the community by donating old clothes and toys to local charities, donating food to homeless shelters, or giving money to another cause you support.

 Enjoy the Benefits of Community Service